Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 5Final Thoughts

 Petting your pup does more than just make them feel good; it triggers a surge in positive emotions and a drop in negative feelings like loneliness, fear, and anxiety.
-The blend of positive neurochemicals helps to relieve pain, alleviate stress, and give your furry buddy an improved sense of well-being.
+The blend of positive neurochemicals helps to relieve discomfort, alleviate stress, and give your furry buddy an improved sense of well-being.

 Featured Image Credit: Jean Alves, Pexels